camunda/camunda-docs/versioned_docs/version-8.6/self-managed/setup/deploy/amazon/amazon-eks/eksctl.md

 kubectl get nodes
 ```

-Then ensure that a namespace exists for camunda.
+Ensure a namespace exists for Camunda.
 In the following procedure, we reference the `camunda` namespace to create some required resources in the Kubernetes cluster, such as secrets or one-time setup jobs.

 ```shell
 kubectl create namespace camunda
 ```

-### Check Existing StorageClasses
+### Check existing StorageClasses

 To see the available **StorageClasses** in your Kubernetes cluster, including which one is set as default, use the following command: